Regularization Matters in Policy Optimization: Experiments

 \textbf{How much do regularizations improve?} For each algorithm and environment (for example, PPO on Ant), we calculate a $z$-score for each regularization method and the baseline, by treating results produced by all regularizations (including baseline) and all five seeds together as a population, and calculate each method's average $z$-scores from its five final results (positively clipped). $z$-score is also known as ``standard score'', the signed fractional number of standard deviations by which the value of a data point is above the mean value.
 For each algorithm and environment, a regularizer's $z$-score roughly measures its relative performance among others.
 The $z$-scores are then averaged over environments of a certain difficulty (easy/hard), and the results are shown in Table \ref{tab:basic_zscore}.
 In terms of the average improved margin, we can draw mostly similar observations as the improvement frequency (Table \ref{tab:basic_percent}): $L_2$ tops the average $z$-score most often, and by large margin in total; entropy regularization is best used with A2C; Dropout and BN are only useful in the off-policy SAC algorithm; the improvement over baseline is larger on hard tasks.
 Notably, for all algorithms, any regularization on average outperforms the baseline on hard tasks, except dropout and BN in on-policy algorithms.
 On hard tasks, $L_1$ and weight clipping also perform higher than entropy in total, besides $L_2$.
+To further verify our observations, we present $z$-scores for MuJoCo environments in Appendix \ref{app:10seeds} where we increase the number of seeds from 5 to 10.
+Our observations are consistent with those in Table \ref{tab:basic_zscore}.